3CordGuy/coders-liturgy/src/routes/prayers/for-moments-of-frustration.md

 O God of Great Patience and Mercy,

 I thank you for your grace.<br/>
-It is a mercy all it's own, that trouble is not altogether more common.
+It is a mercy all its own,<br/>
+that trouble is not more common.

 But right now, I struggle, Lord.

-While it appears a great chasm, this gap between reality and my desires, I confess my discontent and frustration over it.
+While it appears a great chasm;<br/>
+this gap between reality and my desires.<br/>
+I confess my discontent and frustration over it.

 Forgive me for a grumbling heart.

 I presume these desires to be of good intent,<br/>
-but I admit I don't know what is best for all situations and my feelings may betray me.
+but I admit I don't know what is best for all situations<br/>
+and my feelings may betray me.

 Therefore grant wisdom so I may rightly engage my thoughts and actions.<br/>